wooster0/yayagram/README.md

 - `Q` or left arrow key: undo a cell placement or a grid reset.
 - `E` or right arrow key: redo a cell placement or a grid reset.
 - `Tab`: toggle the [editor](#Editor).
-- `S`: save the grid as a file locally.
+- `S`: save the edited grid as a file locally.
 - `Esc`: exit.

 ## Maybed

-The blue maybed cell kind, which can be placed with the middle mouse, is supposed to make "what if?" reasoning and trying out things easier, as an alternative to using crosses or filled cells to mark which might be confusing.
+The blue "maybed" cell kind can be placed on the grid with middle-click and is supposed to make "what if?" reasoning and trying out things easier, as an alternative to using crossed out or filled cells which might be confusing.
 It can help you imagine theoretical situations better.

 ## Editor